sofia-llacer-caro/graph-analyzer/README.md

 ### Ex3.c: Is the Graph a Tree?

 A tree is an undirected graph that is both connected and acyclic.
 Ex3.c evaluates these conditions to determine whether the provided graph is a tree or not.
-It prints "Graph is a tree" if both conditions are met, otherwise, it prints "Graph is not a tree."
+It prints 1 if both conditions are met (graph is a tree), otherwise, it prints 0 (graph is not a tree).

 ---